1970’s – Founding the society

 After more than 20 years the surroundings have changed beyond all recognition as they have matured.
 We now have a larger store and clubhouse space and a second Wren steam engine called ‘Fred’ supported by 2 battery electric locomotives for the busier public running days.
 The signalling system has recently been refurbished and is being extended.

 We continue to meet and operate a service for the public on the first and third Sundays from April to October.
 We also meet for the exclusive benefit of members on the second Sunday of the month.
 Every week during school term-time, some of our members meet at a local secondary school to make use of the facilities.
 We run an informal training scheme for beginners, both young and not so young.
-We also meet at least twice a year for other social gatherings to exchange information and ideas.
+We aim to organise other social gatherings throughout the year to exchange information and ideas.

 Whilst the majority of our members are railway enthusiasts, our interests are much wider; Traction Engines, Stationary Engines, Clocks, Bicycles, Internal Combustion Engines, Gardening Equipment and many more!